The Basics

 It is typically worth it to get a card with an annual fee because the points you are awarded can be worth thousands of dollars in travel.

-• When transferring points, the value can equate to thousands of dollars
+• Would you pay a $99 fee to receive $1,000?
+When you transfer points to partners, the value can equate to thousands of dollars!

 • See The Comparison for real-life examples of the cost differential when using points vs. paying without points

-• Sometimes it is worth it to keep a card for the benefits that come with the card.
+• Sometimes it is worth it to keep a credit card for the benefits that come with it.
+Each card has different benefits.
+Be sure to research them before canceling the card.

-These are examples of the many benefits that travel rewards may come with:
+These are examples of the many benefits that credit cards may come with:

 • Free checked bags